 Free video hosting online is YouTube’s bread and butter.
 With an audience of more than 2 billion, you can gain a lot by using YouTube.

 YouTube isn’t for everyone, though.
 YouTube falls short on personalization, tracking metrics, disruptive video ads, and customer support.
 If you’re a marketer or maybe a vlogger, then YouTube is a great option for your needs.
 For those looking for video hosting sites that offers more, then keep reading!

-Covideo is a video platform that offers its paid users free unlimited video hosting, video emailing & video texting, captions, video annotations & trimming, screen recording, as well as free customer support.
+Covideo is a video platform that offers its paid users free video hosting, video emailing & video texting, captions, video annotations & trimming, screen recording, as well as customer support.
 It is an excellent private video hosting service if you intend on sending one-off, personalized messages frequently.
 This is why it’s a fan favorite for businesses that want to record and send videos for sales, marketing, customer service, and more.